p0nce/life-idioms/articles/Identify body chemicals.md

 The so-called runner's high is partly anandamide.

 2 hours before running, drink a combination of: paracetamol, powder chocolate and grapeseed oil.
 It has an awful taste.
+The effect is an increase in "runner's high".

 ## BNDF